 Research shows that family and personal records are considered critically endangered due to poor storage, media obsolescence, a lack of documentation, confusion over intellectual property, over-abundance, a lack of awareness or planning, and many other causes.
 Even though information institutions such as libraries, museums and archives have been working on solving these problems since their creation, much can still be done in a personal domain.
 To address some of these problems, this research project will examine the perspective of the individual and will explore:

+The main objective of the Hidden Heritage project is to explore ways to preserve personal collections of potential cultural heritage value.
+During the research process, we as researchers wanted to raise awareness among participants about the importance of preserving personal and family collections and help participants build skills to organise and preserve their own collections and negotiate more successfully with libraries, archives, and museums.
 The research results will provide suggestions for more effective organisation of personal collections to protect future collections from being lost.
 The information from our research will be used in academic publications and conferences.

 We use ethnographic and action research, including case studies with interviews and observations, to collect data.
 We interview participants about their practices of organising personal collections of documents and artefacts, and about their attitudes towards the potential value of such collections.
 If any considerable portion(s) of participants collection are digital and stored on their computer or external hard drives, we also invite participants to briefly use and provide impressions on software we have created that allows for annotating their collection for future (re)use.